A CAM plant is planned in Kotka

 Aiming for a cluster of battery material plants

-The development of a unified battery value chain is progressing well in Finland, and the Kymenlaakso projects are an integral part of our development work.
+The development of a unified battery value chain is progressing well in Finland, and the projects in the Kymenlaakso region are an integral part of our development work.
 The CAM plant planned in Kotka and the pCAM plant planned in Hamina will form one of the largest clusters of battery material plants in Europe.

 Battery material plants located close to each other have a good chance of benefiting from one another.
 The material produced in Hamina can be utilised in the production of the Kotka cathode active material plant, which helps in managing logistics costs and the carbon footprint.